heyjessi/thunderwear/README.md

 # thunderwear

 A ground-breaking, earth-shattering iOS app that will revolutionize your life.
 Global warming.
 CS50 Psets.
-Trump.
+Life.
 All these can be scary and confusing.
 But don't worry, Thunderwear is here to save the day.

 This is **THUNDERWEAR**.
 ![Image of Thunderwear Logo](https://github.com/azhou4/thunderwear/blob/master/THUNDERWEAR%20(4).png)